takashialpha/core-shell/README.md

 - [ctrlc](https://docs.rs/ctrlc) – Ctrl+C handler
 - [lazy_static](https://docs.rs/lazy_static) – static initialization
 - [atty](https://docs.rs/atty) – check if terminal has a TTY
+observations: you dont need to install these dependencies, they are automatically installed by cargo when you build the project.

 ## License